Sheffield: Demographics

 Population of Sheffield from 1700 to 2011.
 The exponential population growth during the 19th century and the subsequent plateauing during the 20th century are evident.

-The 2001 United Kingdom Census reported a resident population for Sheffield of 513,234, a 2% decline from the 1991 census.
+The 2001 United Kingdom census reported a resident population for Sheffield of 513,234, a 2% decline from the 1991 census.
 The city is part of the wider Sheffield urban area, which had a population of 640,720.
-In 2021 the racial composition of Sheffield's population was 79.1% White (74.5% White British, 0.5% White Irish, 0.5% Romani or Irish Traveller, 3.6% Other White), 3.5% of mixed race (1.4% White and Black Caribbean, 0.4% White and Black African, 0.9% White and Asian, 0.8% Other Mixed), 9.6% Asian (1.2% Indian, 5% Pakistani, 0.8% Bangladeshi, 1.3% Chinese, 1.3% Other Asian), 4.6% Black (3.3% African, 0.8% Caribbean, 0.5% Other Black), 1.6% Arab and 1.5% of other ethnic heritage.
+In 2021 the racial composition of Sheffield's population was 79.1% White (74.5% White British, 0.5% White Irish, 0.5% Romani or Irish Travellers, 3.6% Other White), 3.5% of mixed race (1.4% White and Black Caribbean, 0.4% White and Black African, 0.9% White and Asian, 0.8% Other Mixed), 9.6% Asian (5% Pakistani, 1.3% Chinese, 1.2% Indian, 0.8% Bangladeshi, 1.3% Other Asian), 4.6% Black (3.3% African, 0.8% Caribbean, 0.5% Other Black), 1.6% Arab and 1.5% of other ethnic heritage.
 In terms of religion, 38% of the population are Christian, 10% are Muslim, 0.7% are Hindu, 0.4% are Buddhist, 0.2% are Sikh, 0.1% are Jewish, 0.5% belong to another religion, 43% have no religion and 6% did not state their religion.
 The largest quinary group is 20- to 24-year-olds (9%) because of the large university student population.

 The Industrial Revolution served as a catalyst for considerable population growth and demographic change in Sheffield.
 Large numbers of people were driven to the city as the cutlery and steel industries flourished.
 The population continued to grow until the mid-20th century, at which point, due to industrial decline, the population began to contract.
 However, by the early 21st century, the population had begun to grow once again.

 The population of Sheffield previously peaked in 1951 at 577,050, and was declining steadily until the start of the century.
 The mid-2007 population estimate was 530,300, representing an increase of about 17,000 residents since 2001.
 The population of Sheffield has been increasing since.

 Although a city, Sheffield is informally known as "the largest village in England", because of a combination of topographical isolation and demographic stability.
 It is relatively geographically isolated, being cut off from other places by a ring of hills.
 Local folklore insists that, like Rome, Sheffield was built "on seven hills".
 The land surrounding Sheffield was unsuitable for industrial use, and now includes several protected green belt areas.
 These topographical factors have served to restrict urban spread, resulting in a relatively stable population size and a low degree of mobility.